 ‘Mystery loves company’

-Scoob! is a 2020 American 3D computer-animated feature film directed by Tony Cervone from a screenplay by the latter Matt Lieberman (The Addams Family; Monster on the Hill), Adam Sztykiel, Jack Donaldson and Derek Elliott.
+Scoob! is a 2020 American 3D computer-animated film directed by Tony Cervone from a screenplay by the latter Matt Lieberman (The Addams Family; Monster on the Hill), Adam Sztykiel, Jack Donaldson and Derek Elliott.

 Producers Charles Roven and Richard Suckle – responsible for Warner’s live-action Scooby-Doo (2002) and Scooby-Doo 2: Monsters Unleashed (2004) – were joined by Cervone’s producer wife Allison Abbate whose credits include The Iron Giant, The Fantastic Mr. Fox, and the Tim Burton’s Corpse Bride and Frankenweenie.